 matterreadattr (Blind STATUS): acts as a "request." to ask the MYGGBETT directly: "What is your current stateValue (Cluster 69) right now?"

-The Result: The output will contain the real-time status of the blind, ensuring your dashboard doesn't show old info just because the blind has been controlled by e.g. a voice command and not the dashboard.
+The Result: The output will contain the real-time status of the blind, ensuring the dashboard doesn't show old info just because the blind has been controlled by e.g. a voice command and not the dashboard.

-The Trigger: The flow starts when you either the Blinds Switch is flipped on the dashboard or when the Blinds Schedule hits a pre-set time (like sunrise).The Switch icons (On Icon = mdi-blinds-open; Off Icon = mdi-roller-shade-closed) given </> Class large-switch and assigned in the busy dots ui-template
+The Trigger: The flow starts when you either the Blinds Switch is flipped on the dashboard or when the Blinds Schedule hits a pre-set time (like sunrise).The Switch icons (On Icon = mdi-blinds-open; Off Icon = mdi-roller-shade-closed) given </> Class large-switch and assigned in the busy dots ui-template.

 <template>